But, 2015 global milestones and measles elimination goals are off track

 - Viet Nam – more than 15.1 children vaccinated

-“Last year, the Measles and Rubella Initiative supported campaigns in 29 high-risk countries to stop measles, including in Liberia where a serious outbreak occurred following the Ebola epidemic.
+“Last year, the Measles and Rubella Partnership supported campaigns in 29 high-risk countries to stop measles, including in Liberia where a serious outbreak occurred following the Ebola epidemic.
 Funding for many of the largest campaigns came from Gavi, the Vaccine Alliance.
 Gavi’s support for measles campaigns in large countries like DRC and Pakistan, and measles-rubella vaccine introduction through campaigns targeting children under 15 years of age, is providing a strong boost to measles control and elimination in those countries,” says Dr Robert Linkins, Chief, Accelerated Disease Control and Surveillance Branch at the U.S. Centers for Disease Control and Prevention.

 “Despite our success in these countries, globally over 100 000 children needlessly died from measles last year.
 That’s a tragedy which can be easily prevented if we intensify our measles surveillance and vaccination efforts,” Linkins concluded.